KasperskyLab/Kaspresso/docs/Tutorial/Working_with_adb.en.md

 ## Try different commands

-Before running the tests, let's see what adb can do, let's look at a few commands.
+Before running the tests, let's see what adb can do and look at a few commands.

 First, we can see what devices are currently connected to adb.
 To do this, enter the command `adb devices`.

 <img src="../images/adb_lesson/empty_devices_list.png" alt="Empty devices list"/>

-Now we have not connected any device to adb, so the list is empty, let's run the application on the emulator and run the command again.
+So far we have not connected any devices to adb, so the list is empty.
+Let's run the application on the emulator and run the command again.

 <img src="../images/adb_lesson/devices_list.png" alt="Devices list"/>